Four Unique Environments

 Click pic for large map

-Starting in the west this section of the walk begins tamely and takes walkers through classic Australian eucalypt forest, from Portland to Moleside is approx. 80km.
-The track is flat and even with attractive valleys and river crossings.
+The 80km western section of the walk, from Portland to Moleside, begins gently, taking walkers through classic Australian eucalypt forest.
+The track is flat and even, with attractive valleys and river crossings.
 It explores the headwaters of the Surry and Fitzroy rivers where ferns flourish in the gullies.
 Crimson rosellas in flashes of hot red and deep blue flicker through the trees.
 Gang gangs, cockatoos and even cuckoos inhabit the trees during Spring.
 Kangaroos and emus move freely amid native flowers.

 This section is ideal for short walks, with excellent picnic facilities and vehicle access at Surry Ridge and Jackass Fern Gully.